panstacks/pandata/README.md

 It’s all just data – time for a better way!

-## SOSA: Scalable Open-Source Analysis Stack
+## Pandata: the scalable open-source analysis stack

 Instead of your outdated stack, use modern Python data-science tools that are: